 This document presents an overview of tobacco cessation services provided to the residents of Virginia through the Quit Now Virginia quitline (VAQL).
-It includes national and state-level statistics on tobacco use; research on tobacco control efforts; data on demographics, tobacco use history, and program utilization for VAQL participants; and the results of the 7-month post-registration follow-up survey that assessed outcomes for the census of eligible VAQL Phone program, Behavioral Health program, and Pregnancy program participants.
+It includes national and state-level statistics on tobacco use, research on tobacco control efforts, data on demographics, tobacco use history, program utilization for VAQL participants, and the results of the 7-month post-registration follow-up survey.
+The survey assessed outcomes for all eligible VAQL Phone program, Tobacco Cessation Behavioral Health Program (TCBHP), and Pregnancy program participants.